Kevin Zabo

-Kevin Zabo (born December 5, 1995) is a Canadian professional basketball player for the CB Ciudad de Ponferrada of the LEB Plata.
+Kevin-Mbeleza Zabo (born May 12, 1995) is a Canadian basketball coach and former player who is currently an assistant coach at Canisius University.
 He completed his college basketball career with Kent State.

 Early life

 Zabo was born in Sherbrooke, Quebec to Congolese father Ndavo Zeph Zabo and Rwandan mother Jackie Mukamayire.
 His parents and older brother Alexandre had settled in Canada in the 1990s to escape a brewing war in central Africa.
 At age 4, Zabo moved to Gatineau, Quebec, and at age 5, he began playing basketball against older opponents in a YMCA league.
 He played for De L'Île High School by 7th grade and was also a member of Amateur Athletic Union (AAU) team QC United.

 High school career

-When he was 15 years old, Zabo started living in the United States, away from his family, for high school.
+When he was 15 years old, Zabo moved to the United States for high school.
 He first attended St. Mark's School in Southborough, Massachusetts, where he was teammates with college prospects Nik Stauskas, Alex Murphy, and Kaleb Tarczewski.
 With St. Mark's, Zabo was ranked among the top guards in his class by ESPN.
 However, he decided to transfer due to the school's requirement of playing multiple sports, which forced him to play football.

 As a sophomore, he attended Montrose Christian School in Rockville, Maryland but left after one year over housing concerns.

 Zabo completed his high school career at Brewster Academy in Wolfeboro, New Hampshire, where he joined several NCAA Division I recruits, including Devonte' Graham and Chris McCullough.
 In the 2013–14 season, he helped his team finish with a 33–2 record and win the National Prep Championship and New England Preparatory School Athletic Council Class AAA title.
 Zabo was rated a three-star recruit by recruiting service 247Sports and ESPN.

 He played with CIA Bounce on the AAU circuit, a team that featured Anthony Bennett and Andrew Wiggins, who would both become first overall NBA draft picks.